What Is a Permalink in SEO?

 - Slug (an actual name of the page where the user lands).

-Where do you create a permanent link?
+Where do you create it?

 It’s not complicated to do in WordPress as it’s in-build in the CMS (read in detail in the next section).